Kurento/kurento/source/Installation_Guide.rst

-This link will load another web page in your browser where you can see the same videos using JSON-based representations for information exchange.The JSON protocol enhances a HTTP Player by implementing a signaling communication between the client (JavaScript API) and the Kurento Application Server (KAS).
-Using this protocol the client will be able to negotiate the transfer of media using SDP (Session Description Protocol), and also it will be notified with media and flow execution events.
+This link will load another web page in your browser where you can see the same videos using JSON-based representations for information exchange.The JSON protocol enhances a HTTP Player by implementing signaling communications between the client (:term:`JavaScript API <KWS>`) and the Kurento Application Server (:term:`KAS`).
+Using this protocol the client will be able to negotiate the transfer of media using :term:`SDP` (Session Description Protocol), and also it will be notified with media and flow execution events.